Auth

 }

-For Auth Validate, you'll need to submit more information about the user so that zerohash can perform PII account-matching.
+- You'll need to submit the information from scratch about the user so that zerohash can perform PII account-matching.
 For each platform, we'll align on the level of account-matching that you'd like us to perform.
 Here is our standard level of PII:

 Example POST /participants/customers/new: